Dun Law (Scottish Borders): Archaeology

 Excavations in 2007, by CFA Archaeology, in advance of the construction of a wind farm access road, uncovered a section of the Dere Street Roman road.
 Dere Street was built in the late 1st century AD to enable the advance of the Roman Army into what is now Scotland.
 It runs from the Roman legionary forts of Eburacum (York) and Inchtuthil near Perth.
 The excavations discovered that this section of the road was laid over a palaeochannel using a latticework of logs and a mat of branchwood.
 There are only a handful examples of such engineering work in Roman road construction.
 The archaeologists found that the wood used was locally sourced from the then depleted forests.

 Examination of the pollen in peat samples, taken during the excavations, from under the road allowed the archaeologists to reconstruct, roughly, the environment of the area from roughly 2500BC to the construction of the road.
-They found that the area was forested until sometime between 700 BC - 1AD when the area was significantly cleared of forests.
+They found that the area was forested until sometime between 700 BC – 1 AD when the area was significantly cleared of forests.
 There were very few trees in the area when the road was constructed and that construction cleared the rest of them.